What is Wellness Fatigue?

 Wellness Practices Not Weaved into Business Processes

-How to address wellness fatigue?
+So, how do you address wellness fatigue?

-When organising wellness events, schedule them during the workday, rather than during the lunch break.
+When organising wellbeing events, schedule them during the workday, rather than during the lunch break.
 Encourage staff to take short breaks away from the screen throughout the day.
 Consider scheduling a companywide time in the day when no meetings (and ideally no calls) take place.
 Market this as ‘Creative Time’, to encourage staff to reflect on priorities, or simply to take their lunch without interruptions.